 Internal Revenue Service Individual Forms and Publications Branch SE:W:CAR:MP:T:I 1111 Constitution Ave.
-NW, IR-6406 area code, in your correspondence.
+NW, IR-6526 Washington, DC 20224 We respond to many letters by telephone.
+Therefore, it would be helpful if you would include your daytime phone number, including the area code, in your correspondence.

 You can email us at taxforms@irs.gov.
 (The asterisk must be included in the address.)
 Please put "Publications Comment" on the subject line.
 Although we cannot respond individually to each email, we do appreciate your feedback and will consider your comments as we revise our tax products.